How to Manage Hypertension With Yoga: Proven Strategies for Better Health

 3. Vajrasana

 Vajrasana for hypertension is very good.
-It helps to improve blood circulation, thus lowering the blood pressure.
-It reduces stress, which is a major cause of hyper-tension.
+It helps to improve blood circulation, thus lowering blood pressure.
+It reduces stress, which is a major cause of hypertension.
 It also aids in improving digestion and helps in increasing concentration.

 One has to kneel down, place the palms on the knees, and slightly separate the heels.
 One should then straighten their back and face forward.
 This pose, also known as the thunderbolt pose, is extremely good for people with hypertension.